freemocap/notes_plans_scratchpad/workflow_notes/standard_workflow.md

 # Standard Workflow

-This is the standard freemocap workflow - If a user did this workflow the first time they opened freemocap, it would result in this [[OUT COME OF THE STANDARD WORKFLOW]]
+This is the standard freemocap workflow - If a user did this workflow the first time they opened freemocap, it would result in this - [outcome_of_standard_workflow](sub-workflows/outcome_of_standard_workflow.md)

 (PHYSICAL TASKS)